 Solution Strategy This project includes a number of implementation activities that will prepare the SUNDIALS suite of time integrators for exascale systems.
-The main activity is a redesign of all linear solver interfaces and encapsulation of the nonlinear solvers within the time integrators in SUNDIALS.
-The new linear solver interfaces will make it much easier to interface external solver packages while maintaining the efficiency of SUNDIALS integrators.
-Encapsulating the nonlinear solvers, will reduce redundant code and allow the time integrators to better leverage common code thus lowering the code maintenance burden with SUNDIALS.
-In addition, the integrators will be able to take advantage of outside nonlinear solvers.
+A major activity is a redesign of all linear solver interfaces and encapsulation of the nonlinear solvers within the time integrators in SUNDIALS.
+The new linear solver interfaces make it much easier to interface external solver packages while maintaining the efficiency of SUNDIALS integrators.
+Encapsulating the nonlinear solvers reduces redundant code and allows the time integrators to better leverage common code resulting in a lower code maintenance burden within SUNDIALS.
+In addition, the integrators are able to take advantage of outside nonlinear solvers.

-This project is also introducing a set of optional fused vector kernels into SUNDIALS.
-The goal of these kernels is to execute multiple vector operations at once thereby reducing the number of kernel launches in GPU environments and also reducing the number of communications required for reduction operations.
-These new kernels will be added to all supplied SUNDIALS vectors and will be invoked through optional interfaces.
+This project also introduced a set of optional fused vector kernels into SUNDIALS.
+These kernels execute multiple vector operations at once thereby reducing the number of kernel launches in GPU environments and also reducing the number of communications required for reduction operations.
+These new kernels were added to all supplied SUNDIALS vectors and are invoked through optional interfaces.